Vylax/NearBankruptcy/Assets/Scripts/WorldMenu/SETUP_GUIDE.md

 - Confirm Level Numbers are set correctly (1-5)

 ### **Progress Not Saving:**
 - GameManager persists between scenes automatically
 - Progress saves to PlayerPrefs automatically

+### **Reset Not Working:**
+- GameManager "Reset Progress" automatically resets both game data AND animation states
+- If animations don't reset, check that WorldLevelManager is listening to OnProgressReset event
+- Test with "Test Complete Then Reset" method

 ---